rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

 5. **Verification (10 points)**

-   - Terraform plan is executed successfully for `GithubActionsRole`
-   - Terraform plan is executed successfully for a terraform state bucket
+   - Terraform plan is executed successfully

-6. **Additional Tasks (10 points)**
+6. **Additional Tasks (20 points)💫**
    - **Documentation (5 points)**
    - Document the infrastructure setup and usage in a README file.
    - **Submission (5 points)**
    - A GitHub Actions (GHA) pipeline is passing
+   - **Secure authorization (10 points)**
+   - IAM role with correct Identity-based and Trust policies used to connect GitHubActions to AWS.